 Staff Planners and Managers

 The staff, planners, and managers reported the following financial relationships or relationships to products or devices they or their spouse/life partner have with commercial interests related to the content of this CME/CE activity:

-Matthew Frese, MBA, General Manager of Med Learning Group, has nothing to disclose.
+- Matthew Frese, General Manager of Med Learning Group, has nothing to disclose.

-Angela Davis, PhD, Medical Director for Med Learning Group, has nothing to disclose.
+- Angela Davis, Medical Director of Med Learning Group, has nothing to disclose.

-Russie Allen, Accreditation and Outcomes Coordinator for Med Learning Group, has nothing to disclose.
+- Lauren Welch, MA, VP of Accreditation and Outcomes of Med Learning Group, has nothing to disclose.